colinmollenhour/docker-openmage-dev/README.md

 For this reason we use `php` to build the `Dockerfile` from a set of templates in `src/`.
 The `Dockerfile` should still be published to the repository due to Docker Hub needing a `Dockerfile` to build from.

-To build all `Dockerfile`s, run the `builder.php` script before committing any changes:
+To build all `Dockerfile`s after editing the files in `src/`, run the `builder.php` script before committing any changes:

     docker run --rm -it -u $(id -u):$(id -g) -v $(pwd):/src php:8.2 php /src/builder.php